Deccatron/Flipper-Zero-Screen-Time-Password-Bruteforce/README.md

 **What does this do?**

 This repository provides a simple wordlist and script which, when used with a Flipper Zero connected to an iPhone, exploits a vulnerability to bypass rate limiting.
-It then brute forces every possible Screen Time PIN combination until successful, allowing the user to automatically retrieve the Screen Time passcode.
-With this method, the process can be completed in approximately 2 hours and 10 minutes with a 100% success rate, regardless of the iOS version.
+It then brute forces every possible Screen Time PIN combination until successful, enabling automatic retrieval of the Screen Time passcode.
+Using this method, an iPhone's Screen Time password can be cracked in approximately 2 hours and 10 minutes with a 100% success rate without needing to manually reset the passcode or erase the device, and will always work regardless of the iOS version.

 ---